hooh-hooah/hooh-hooah.github.io/technical/ai-mapdev.md

 	string mapName = current.Value.name;
 	CommCommandList.CommandInfo item = new CommCommandList.CommandInfo(mapName)
 	{
-        // when the map id is valid
-		Condition = (() => Singleton<Manager.Map>.IsInstance() && id != Singleton<Manager.Map>.Instance.MapID),
-		Event = delegate(int x)
+        // when the map instance is valid and the map id is different compared to the current map Condition = (() => Singleton<Manager.Map>.IsInstance() && id != Singleton<Manager.Map>.Instance.MapID), Event = delegate(int x)
 		{